fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> Why is it so hard for companies and corporations to build compatibility for software that they use?
-I generally see a lot of companies tell their employees that they are not allowed to update software because it inst compatible with their system, but couldn't they just build compatibility?

-> I can't get my head around the Bootstrap grid system, what should I do?

-> What are some signs that you have become a better software engineer?

-> What are some of the best ways to push your limits as a software engineer?

-> How does a software manager deal when he has hired a mediocre software engineer, who is not good, but not quite bad enough to qualify for firing?

-> What is the most shocking line of code you've seen a seasoned programmer write?

-> As a software engineer, what frustrates you about the hiring process?

-> What is the best way to become a great programmer?

-> Why do software developers say they do not need to be in front of a computer to be working?

-> If programming is so easy, why are there so many unfilled jobs?

-> What do you expect an intern programmer able to do?

 > How difficult is hacking in real life compared to how they hack in movies?

 > What is something that never gets old in software engineering?